autorope/donkeydocs/docs/guide/train_autopilot.md

 * For the two lane case.
 Drive 33% in one lane, 33% in the other, and 33% transitioning between them.
 It's important to trigger the state transition before changing lanes.

-* Check the records in the tub.
+* Check the records in the data file.
 Open a .json.
 In addition to steering and throttle, you should also have some additional state information about your behavior vector and which was was activate on that frame.
 This is crucial to training correctly.

 * Move data to PC and train as normal, ensuring ```TRAIN_BEHAVIORS = True``` in myconfig.py on PC, otherwise extra state information will be ignored.